Human hand touching the top of growing wheatgrass blades

 • The nutrient content of wheatgrass juice is roughly equivalent to that of dark leafy vegetables.

-• Can be easily added to diet.
+• Can be easily added to the diet.

 Wheatgrass Powder Nutritional Profile